rzalamena/frr-docker/README.md

 (Re)building FRR
 ---

-If you changed the source code you'll want to run `frr-build.sh`.
+If you changed the source code you'll want to run `frr-build`.
 The build script builds and installs FRR using the sources found on `/usr/src/frr`.

-Run `frr-build.sh --help` for more information.
+Run `frr-build --help` for more information.

 Docker Image Details
 ---

-The default 'init' (initialization) script is `frr-start.sh`.
-It is called once on startup to setup the container environment (see `container-init.sh`) and start tmux as the main process (if it dies the container goes away with all process).
+The default 'init' (initialization) script is `frr-start`.
+It is called once on startup to setup the container environment (see `container-init`) and start tmux as the main process (if it dies the container goes away with all process).